tiacsys/bridle/doc/lpnb/gs_installing.rst

 To clone the repositories, complete the following steps:

 #.
 Open a command window and **go into the workspace directory.** This folder
-   will hold all |LPNB| repositories together with the Python Virtual Environment that is already created and setup as described above.
+   will hold all |BRIDLE| repositories together with the Python Virtual Environment that is already created and setup as described above.

 #.
-Determine what revision of the |LPNB| you want to work with.
+Determine what revision of |BRIDLE| you want to work with.
 The recommended
    way is to work with a specific release.

    * To work with a specific release, the revision is the corresponding